Createdd/Writing/2020/articles/QuestionsAiPart1.md

 24. What is arc consistency?
 How does it fit into the idea of constraint propagation?
 25. How would you integrate constraint propagation with backtracking search?
 26. Explain how local search can be done for constraint satisfaction problems.
-27. What problem solution technique is meant by “divide et impera”?
+27. What problem-solving technique is meant by “divide et impera”?

 ## 4.Game Playing